p-grant/data_analysis_portfolio/Study_Projects/Maths/Statistics.md

 - $\chi^2$: Chi-Square
   - Used for examining the deviation of two datasets (specifically, the deviation between the observed and expected values)

+### Feature Selection
 The next choice that needs to be made is feature selection, or the choice of variables to include in the model.

+The goal of feature selection is to select the best features or variables, remove unimformative variables, and simplify the model and avoid overfitting.

+The biggest problem is multicollinearity: Describes the relationship between the predictors and the model.

+Common Solutions:
+- Probability Values (p-values)
+  - Simplest Method
+  - Look at p-values for each predictor
+  - AKA "Star Search"
+  - Problematic
+    - Inflates false positives
+- Standardized Coefficients (Betas)
+  - Puts all variables on the same scale
+  - Variables are still in the same context, however
+- Sequential Regression
+  - Enter variables in blocks
+  - Examine the change in fit at each step
+  - Risk of overfitting

+Newer Solutions:
+- Commonality Analysis
+  - Provides separate estimates for unique and shared contributions of each variable
+- Dominance Analysis
+  - Compares every possible subset of predictors
+  - Gets very complicated and unreasonable with many variables
+- Relative Importance Weights
+  - Create sets of orthogonal predictors, then back-transform